 Chapter 5: Pandas#

-While NumPy is the foundation of much of the SciPy ecosystem and provides very capable ndarray objects, it has a few shortcomings.
+While NumPy is the foundation of much of the SciPy ecosystem and provides very capable ndarray objects, it has a few missing features.
 The first is that NumPy arrays cannot hold different types of objects in a single array.
 For example, if we attempt to convert the following list containing integers, floats, and strings into an array, NumPy coverts all elements into strings as a way of making the object types uniform.

 nums = [1, 2, 3, 'four', 5, 'six', 7.0]